Paofeval/ecu/docs/index.md

 `resilience_weights.csv` describes the weight of various resilience layers, were determined by Halpern et al. 2012 (Nature) based on scientific literature and expert opinion.

 ## spatial folder
 The spatial folder contains two files: *regions_gcs.js* and *regions_gcs.geojson*.
 These are spatial files, one in JSON format and one in GeoJSON format.
 Both are maps displaying the appropriate study area and regions for the assessment.
 It is possible to view the regions on GitHub, which is able to render the GeoJSON format.
-Go to this url: [github.com/OHI-Science/!repo/blob/master/subcountry2014/spatial/regions_gcs.geojson](https://github.com/OHI-Science/!repo/blob/master/subcountry2014/spatial/regions_gcs.geojson).
+Go to this url: [github.com/OHI-Science/{{ site.git_repo }}/blob/master/subcountry2014/spatial/regions_gcs.geojson](https://github.com/OHI-Science/{{ site.git_repo }}/blob/master/subcountry2014/spatial/regions_gcs.geojson).

 ## *launch_app_code.R*
 Running `launch_app_code.r` from within the `subcountry2014` folder will launch the Toolbox Application, which will be displayed in a web browser.
 The Toolbox App will display all input data from the `layers` folder as well as the calculated scores from `scores.csv`.